Building a Path to Personal Success

 The room that most resonates with the past is the study hall.
 The massive room shares the second floor with a high ceiling that splits the third floor into two separate wings.
 Over the years and many building updates, the room always remained the study hall.
 The latest renovation brought the room back to its original colors and design along with the wooden desks and chairs that are bolted to the floor.
 CLK uses the study hall for SAT testing, school presentations, and as its original intent, a place for students to study.

 All the tools are in place to personalize learning for students at the high school – individual devices, a learning management system (LMS), and multiple options for students to choose from.
-Teachers utilize an LMS to house all of their classroom resources, including teacher made videos, which allows students to learn anytime, anywhere.
-Career tech programs, project-based learning courses, work-based learning, JROTC, dual enrollment, early college, testing out of courses, and numerous electives both in person and online, give students choice in their learning.
+Teachers utilize an LMS to house all of their classroom resources, including teacher-made videos, which allow students to learn anytime, anywhere.
+Career tech programs, project-based learning courses, work-based learning, JROTC, dual enrollment, early college, testing out of courses, and numerous electives both in person and online, give students choices in their learning.
 The biggest challenge is flexible scheduling due to the size of the school, but the administration and staff continue to forge CLK’s path toward more personalization for students.

-For the last four years Jennifer Peters has been leading the student-centered learning journey at the high school.
-Prior to her role as principal, she taught high school science courses for 18 years in the district.
+Jennifer Peters has been leading the student-centered learning journey at the high school.
+Before her role as principal, she taught high school science courses for 18 years in the district.
 As principal, Jennifer listens to students and finds ways to incorporate their interests into their learning.
-She is also a proponent for project-based learning.
+She is also a proponent of project-based learning.

 One area of personalized learning at the high school can be found in the Industrial Arts programs.
 The Fabrication Lab is housed in the basement of the building and boasts equipment that is used in modern manufacturing.
 Students use the drafting/CAD equipment, Haas CNC Mill, CNC lathe, 3D printers, laser engraver, and more as they work on individual projects to demonstrate their learning.
 In addition to learning the different ways to use the CNC mill, students learn how to fix it.
 The Fabrication Lab is accessible for any teacher/class in the district to use so their students can go from idea/concept to prototyping and testing.
 The Copper Bots, Calumet’s robotics team, and the CAD class work together to machine and print parts for the robotics team’s robots.
 Besides the learning that occurs in this process, the team gets the needed parts faster and cheaper.